 Measures for businesses

-The Canada Emergency Wage Subsidy (CEWS) is a federal benefit designed to help businesses cover up to 75% of wages and keep their employees on payroll.
+The Canada Emergency Wage Subsidy (CEWS) is a federal benefit designed to help businesses cover a portion of wages and keep their employees on payroll.
 The benefit is retroactive to March 15, 2020, and continues until June 2021.
 Find out more about CEWS claims periods and calculations.

-The Canada Revenue Agency has launched an online tool that helps business owners calculate the amount they’ll be eligible for and preview their subsidy claims.
+The Canada Revenue Agency has an online tool that helps business owners calculate the amount of CEWS they’ll be eligible for and preview their subsidy claims.

 The work-sharing program — whereby employees whose hours get reduced by an average of 10% to 60% can claim employment insurance for lost wages — has been extended to 76 weeks from 38.

-Loans for businesses are being offered through the Business Credit Availability Program (BCAP), which is providing $65 billion of support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).
+Loans for businesses are being offered through the Business Credit Availability Program (BCAP), which is providing support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC), available until June 2021.
 Those agencies are providing credit through banks.

 The Canada Emergency Business Account (CEBA) offers government-guaranteed bank loans of up to $40,000 to small businesses, and the application deadline has been extended to March 31, 2021.
 The loans are interest-free until Dec.
 31, 2022, and up to $10,000 can be waived for repayment.
 CEBA is available to businesses that paid between $20,000 and $1.5 million in total payroll in 2019, as well as owner-operated small businesses with no payroll, sole proprietors and family-owned corporations that pay dividends.

 Large and medium-sized businesses can apply for support through the Large Employer Emergency Financing Facility, if they have $300 million or more in revenues and maintain employment and investment activities.
 Mid-sized companies will also receive access to BCAP.